Baldur's Gate (video game): Sales

 According to Feargus Urquhart, Interplay's commercial forecasts for Baldur's Gate were "very low".
 He noted that the publisher's headquarters in Britain predicted zero sales in that region.
-Lifetime projections for the German market were "no more than 50,000" copies, reported Udo Hoffman of PC Player.
+Lifetime projections for the German market were "no more than 50,000" copies, as reported by Udo Hoffman of PC Player.
 Internally, BioWare's worldwide sales goal was 200,000 units, a number that PC Zone's Dave Woods said would "justify work on the sequel".
-However, the game became an unexpected commercial hit.
+The game instead became an unexpected commercial hit.
 Ray Muzyka attributed this success in part to the Dungeons & Dragons license, and to the team's decision to use fan feedback during development, which he felt had increased the game's mass-market appeal.

 Following its shipment to retailers on December 21, Baldur's Gate began to sell at a "phenomenal rate", according to Mark Asher of CNET Gamecenter.
 He wrote at the time that its "first run of 50,000 copies sold out immediately and Interplay's elves are working hard to get more games to the stores".
-The title debuted in the United States at #3 on PC Data's computer game sales rankings for the week ending January 2, 1999.
+The title debuted in the United States at #3 on PC Data's computer game sales rankings for the week ending on January 2, 1999.
 It sold-through 55,071 copies in the country by the end of 1998, for revenues of $2.56 million.
 In its second week, Baldur's Gate rose to #2 in the United States.
 Internationally, it debuted at #1 on Media Control's computer game charts for the German market in the first half of January 1999, and reached first place on Chart-Track's equivalent for the United Kingdom by its second week.
 According to Interplay, Baldur's Gate also took #1 on the charts in Canada and France.
 Its global sales reached 175,000 units by mid-January 1999, a sales rate that the Los Angeles Times reported as Interplay's fastest ever.
 This performance led to a stock-price increase for the company.